Ationet/ationetdocs/SiteSystemCommander-EN.md

 ISO 12812.

 ```
-Note: ISO 12812 is document that will provide requirements, guidance and use cases for all stakeholders in the mobile payments arena.
+Note: ISO 12812 is document that will provide requirements, guidance and use cases for
+all stakeholders in the mobile payments arena.

 ```

-### About Logical Entites
+### About Entites

 This section outlines the logical entities, including location options, for Mobile Payment and identifies possible physical architectures.
 The term “entity” is used in this document to differentiate logical processing functionality without regard to its physical location in an implementation.